 Review: We Have Demons #1

 Scott Snyder and Greg Capullo are the architects behind some of DC’s biggest events and series creating concepts and stories that reverberate years later.
 Court of Owls to Metal, they’ve helped define modern-day DC Comics.
 Now they’ve taken their “show on the road” as part of Snyder’s multi-comic deal with comiXology.
 We Have Demons #1 kicks off a whole knew idea that also feels like a throwback to some classic comics as well.
+Previously available as part of comiXology Originals, the series is now seeing print courtesy of Dark Horse.

 Written by Snyder, We Have Demons #1 introduces us to Lam an interesting individual who has an interesting history and future.
 Lam is the narrator of the story, literally taking us through history to get us to her current moment, she might have to kill some friends.
 Why?
 You’ll have to read and find all of that out.